Data Centers in Kolkata

 Kolkata provides a stable power environment for high-density deployments, though the generation mix remains traditional.

-Average Cost Of Power: Industrial electricity is approximately $0.07/kWh, as of September 2025.
+Average Cost Of Power: Industrial electricity is approximately $0.07/kWh as of January 2026.
 These rates are globally competitive, providing a cost-effective foundation for large-scale data processing and storage.

 Power Grid Reliability: The local grid is supported by multi-substation redundancy in major IT corridors like Salt Lake and New Town.
 Transmission infrastructure is well-engineered to manage high demand from the industrial and commercial base.